owpointy/twitter-scraper/README.md

 (1)  Extract zip file

 (2) Sorry, you'll now have to use the terminal.
-Copy and paste the following instructions:
+Copy and paste the following instructions one by one:

     cd downloads